Kelvin Harrison Jr.: Career

 The first half of 2020 saw Harrison venturing into more lighthearted and comedic roles, ranging from his studio debut in a smaller supporting role in Stella Meghie's romance film The Photograph to the male lead in Nisha Ganatra's musical comedy-drama The High Note.
 In the latter Harrison plays David Cliff, a singer-songwriter who acts as the love interest to Dakota Johnson's Maggie.
 To prepare for the film and its soundtrack, Harrison worked with a vocal coach for 45 minutes a day, to expand his range, and took guitar lessons.
 He ended the year with a portrayal of revolutionary socialist Fred Hampton in Aaron Sorkin's biographical ensemble courtroom drama The Trial of the Chicago 7, It was released in selected theaters on September 25, 2020, and began streaming digitally on Netflix on October 16.
 The film was nominated for six Academy Awards and Harrison and the rest of the cast won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 In 2021, Harrison portrayed Christian in Joe Wright's Cyrano, a musical film adaptation of the Off-Broadway play by Erica Schmidt, itself based on the 1897 Edmond Rostand play Cyrano de Bergerac.
 Harrison was slated to appear in the second season of HBO's Euphoria, which would have reunited him with Assassination Nation director Sam Levinson, but dropped out due to conflicting schedules attributed to the COVID-19 pandemic.

-Harrison portrayed iconic musician B.B.
-King in Baz Luhrmann's Elvis, a biopic about the musician of the same name.
+Harrison portrayed the legendary blues guitarist B. B. King in Baz Luhrmann's 2022 biopic Elvis, which was not only a critical success, but also known for being a film about rock and roll icon Elvis Presley.
+He then starred in the 2022 film Chevalier, directed by Stephen Williams, in which he portrayed Joseph Bologne, Chevalier de Saint-Georges, the 18th-century Black French violin virtuoso and classical composer.
+In August 2021, it was announced that Harrison would star in Mufasa: The Lion King, Barry Jenkins's follow-up to The Lion King, as the voice of young Scar.